 The National Survivor User Network (NSUN) is a network of grassroots, user-led mental health groups and people who have lived experience of mental ill-health, distress, and trauma.
 We connect, support, and amplify the voices and work of our members and work to redistribute power and resource in mental health.

 The network was initially set up to build a more united and confident mental health service user/survivor movement comprised of community-based and local user-led groups.
 It didn’t aim to be the “one voice” of survivors and acknowledged that groups can have different views to one another on topics in mental health.
-It recognised the isolation, discrimination and disadvantage experienced by mental health service users and their needs beyond clinical treatment.
+It recognised the isolation, discrimination and disadvantage experienced by mental health service users and survivors and their needs beyond clinical treatment.

-“Survivor” in our name references those who identify as survivors of mental distress and/or trauma, including traumatic experiences within the mental health system.
-“User” came from the term “service user”.
-This refers to people who use, or have used, mental health services.
-However, it is important to note that people with lived experience of mental ill-health, distress, or trauma may not be “service users” as they may not be engaged with services, either through choice or exclusion.
+It is important to note that people with lived experience of mental ill-health, distress, or trauma may not be “service users” as they may not be engaged with services, either through choice or exclusion.
+They also may not describe themselves as “survivors”.

 For more definitions on language used in the mental health lived experience landscape and the service user/survivor movement, scroll down to the glossary.